-Scamont has since the early 1980s manufactured a range of pneumatic rockdrill machines typically used for long hole boring in the mines in Zambia and Zimbabwe.
+Scamont Engineering has since the early 1980s manufactured a range of pneumatic rockdrill machines typically used for long hole boring in the mines in Zambia and Zimbabwe.
 The range is known as the SRD123 and Sandri highlights: “The level of accuracy required in the manufacture of the parts for these machines is extreme and one that we have developed a strong competency in.

 “Clients often asked us whether we would consider looking at other elements of the rock drilling environment, which led us to where we are today; with a product that promises to revolutionise rock drilling and provide value to our customers.

 “The Shova is a new semi-mechanised rock drill technology suitable for application across all hard rock mining environments from ultra-low stoping widths through to gully and development end applications whilst keeping rock drill operator (RDO) safety and productivity as the primary driver of the design.”